waynodiablo/Oystercard/lab_week/lab_week.md

 ### What support can I expect during Lab Week?

-* A workshop on Monday morning on User Story creation, using specifications, and using a card wall.
 * Coaches spend Week 6 intensively focussed on curriculum development, conducting their own retrospectives and planning activities related to developing the course and related materials.
 As a result, there is no coach support for standup or retrospectives beyond the first day.

 ### What happens next?